Private car transfer from Rome to Naples

 Naples is the third-largest city in Italy and one of the oldest continuously inhabited urban areas in the world.
 It's cultured and opulent, it's also gritty and chaotic, and although it's exuberant and exciting, it's also peaceful and understated.

-Naples a centerpiece of Italian culture, with illustrious art, unforgettable literature, near indescribable architecture, lively music and theater, and friendly residents.
+Naples is a centerpiece of Italian culture, with illustrious art, unforgettable literature, near indescribable architecture, lively music and theater, and friendly residents.
 But how did this city become the spectacular place it is today?
 The answer: a long history.
-Naples was founded in the 8th century BC by the Cumaeans, and was one of the most important Greek colonies before it was conquered by the Romans in 326 BC.
+Naples was founded in the 8th century BC by the Cumaeans and was one of the most important Greek colonies before it was conquered by the Romans in 326 BC.

 In the Middle Ages, the Duchy of Naples was an independent state until the Normans invaded in 1139.
-After Angevia seized the city in 1266 it became the Kingdom of Naples in 1282, after which Naples became one of Europe's most influential cultural centers.
+After Angevia seized the city in 1266, it became the Kingdom of Naples in 1282, after which Naples became one of Europe's most influential cultural centers.

 This seemingly endless succession of rulers shaped Naples into the vibrant city it is today.